Telenor may sell mobile operations in eastern, central Europe

 “With a view of creating shareholder value, Telenor has engaged in a process to evaluate the interest received.
 Telenor expects to conduct these assessments in the first quarter of 2018,” it said in a statement.

-While Telenor declined to name the potential buyer or buyers, its shares rose on the news, trading 1.2 percent higher for the day at 1355 GMT.

-The eastern and central European operations contributed 8 percent of the company’s revenues and nine percent of core operating earnings in 2017.
+The eastern and central European operations contributed eight percent of Telenor’s revenues and nine percent of core operating earnings in 2017, it added.

-Telenor currently has operations in 12 countries, including the four in continental Europe, three in the Nordic region and five in Asia, with a combined 176 million customers.

-It will report its full-year 2017 earnings on Jan.
-31. Analysts in a Reuters poll are forecasting revenues of 124.7 billion Norwegian crowns ($16.2 billion).

 Reporting by Terje Solsvik; Editing by Mark Potter